 As you can see all the logos from 1952 to 2018 show Colonel Sanders as the symbol of KFC.

-From 1952 to 1978, designers Lippincott and Margulies, created the original logo using a monochrome black and white color palette stating that the brand as classic and timeless. in 1978 Colonel Sanders tidied up his hair and his stylized portrait was sized bigger, whilst shortening the length of the bowtie.
+From 1952 to 1978, designers Lippincott and Margulies, created the original logo using a monochrome black and white color palette stating the brand as classic and timeless. in 1978 Colonel Sanders tidied up his hair and his stylized portrait was sized bigger, whilst shortening the length of the bowtie.
 The font also changed making it look much more symmetrical.

 In 1991 came a major change to the overall logo as this was the first time the name was changed from “Kentucky Fried Chicken” to the well known abbreviation, “KFC” It’s said that the company decided on this change as they were keen to remove the word “fried” from their logo as customers will view it as an unhealthy food choice.
 They also added a red color to make it look more appealing.